Graymizu/CSC174-Assignment09/README.txt

 FC/BC - Delete.html and Update.html should have a less detealed view of the database so the user doesn't have to remember what account they wanted to select
 	(Should show at least name and email.
-Could aslo show familiarity with each cat bread) FC/BC - The Delete and Update functions should let the user know if there wasn't nothing to deleted [Sorry, accout #_ does not exist :( ] estella- make sure to add code where if the id for update/delete doesn't exist, it will let you know FC/BC - When updateing an account, the survey should be populated with the accounts original answers
+Could aslo show familiarity with each cat bread) FC/BC - The Delete and Update functions should let the user know if there wasn't nothing to deleted [Sorry, accout #_ does not exist :( ]
+FC/BC - When updateing an account, the survey should be populated with the accounts original answers

 		Login/Logout